March 27th, 2026

 • Uses a Git repo as the script source.

-• Uses the Makefile runner as defined in the underlying backend work (ST‑7296).
+• Uses the build script as defined in the underlying backend work.

 • The UX and field set are consistent across OSes, with platform‑specific nuances (paths, shells, prerequisites) reflected in helper text or copy where relevant.